mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 # Splunk BOTSV1 CTF Walkthrough

-This BOTS CTF walkthrough is based upon the Version 1 (2015) event.
+**Platform:** Splunk BOTS Version 1 (2015)

 You can sign up for an account and take the challenge at https://bots.splunk.com

 ## Scenario 1 - Web Defacement